wp-plugins/gwolle-gb/readme.txt

 * Frontend: Add pagination link for all entries (optional).
 * Frontend: Make it possible for an admin to reply to an entry (extra db field).
 * Widget: Add option to not show admin entries.
+* Widget: Add option to select number of words.
 * Settings: Have button disabled with certain options, untill checkbox is clicked.
 * Settings: Save all tabs when saving.
 * SEO: Add title and desc of first entry to SEO meta in html (probably with javascript).